Twiddlle/acl-nest/readme.md

 ## Advanced usage

 ### More complex logic before handling permissions
-Sometime is necessary to load some user data, or handle some request to auth user before checking permissions.
+Sometimes is necessary to load some user data, or handle some requests to auth users before checking permissions.
-But registered validation function has available only ExecutionContext which cannot help us to get some other service to load user for example.
+But the registered validation function has available only ExecutionContext which cannot help us to get some other service to load users for example.
-Good approach here is to use middlewares, which are executed before Guards or register module asynchronously.
+A good approach here is to use middleware executed before Guards or register modules asynchronously.

 #### 1. Register Module asynchronous with injected dependencies
 ```typescript